Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Coomera has 60 active public transport stops offering a mix of train and bus services.
-These stops are served by 30 individual routes that facilitate 2,921 weekly passenger trips in total.
-The average distance between residents and their nearest transport stop is 318 meters.
+Coomera has 60 active public transport stops operating within its boundaries.
+These stops offer a mix of train and bus services.
+There are 30 individual routes serving these stops, collectively providing 2921 weekly passenger trips.

 Frequently Asked Questions - Transport